 Joining the military can be a life-changing experience.
-There are many reasons why young people around the U.S. give an interest in the Armed Forces.
-No matter what the reason is, pursuing a military career requires good preparation.
+There are numerous reasons why young people in the United States want to join the military.
+Whatever the motivation, entering the military requires extensive preparation.

-Enlisted members are the majority of the military workforce.
-They will receive training in a job specialty and do most of the hands-on jobs.
-Generally, you’ll have to register for four years of active duty and four years inactive.
-Once you’ve finished your active duty time, you can either extend your contract or re-enlist if you want to continue serving after your active duty period ends.
+Service members make up the vast majority of the military’s workforce.
+They will receive training in a specific job specialty and will do the majority of the hands-on work.
+In most cases, you’ll be required to sign up for four years of active duty followed by four years of inactive duty.
+You can either extend your contract or re-enlist if you want to continue serving after your active duty period ends.

-Meanwhile, a much smaller part of the workforce is officers.
-To join as an officer, you typically must hold a four-year college degree and finish an officer program.
-You have to compete for promotion to upgrade your career.
-Most officers are managers who would play the role of planning and directing operations.
-Other professionals are doctors and lawyers.
-Officers often get paid more than enlisted members and also enjoy certain other benefits.
+Meanwhile, officers make up a much smaller proportion of the workforce.
+To join as an officer, you must typically have a four-year college degree and have completed an officer program.
+To advance in your career, you must compete for promotions.
+Most officers are managers in charge of planning and directing operations.
+Doctors and lawyers are two other types of professionals.
+Officers are frequently paid more than enlisted members and have access to additional military benefits.

 You can join as an enlisted member and attend officer training later.